HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-narrative-history-of-status-intro.md

 **Profile specific implementation guidance:**

-* \*When a health or health-related domain is specified as an additional [category value](ValueSet-pfe-category-vs.html), DiagnosticReport.code **SHOULD** be drawn from the corresponding domain-based value set as discussed on the [domains](domains.html) page.
+* §\*When a health or health-related domain is specified as an additional [category value](ValueSet-pfe-category-vs.html), DiagnosticReport.code **SHOULD** be drawn from the corresponding domain-based value set as discussed on the [domains](domains.html) page.§